New simulation course proposal

-The Rural Health Academic Centre ( RHAC ), Ashburton is a collaboration between University of Otago Christchurch, Canterbury District Health Board and the Advance Ashburton Community Foundation.
+The Rural Health Academic Centre, Ashburton (RHACA) is a collaboration between the University of Otago, Health New Zealand Te Whatu Ora (HNZ), the Mackenzie Charitable Foundation (MCF) and the Advance Ashburton Community Foundation (AACF).

-Located within Ashburton Hospital, RHAC is a physical and virtual hub for inter-professional rural health training and research.
-RHAC focuses on rurally relevant education, research, clinical skills. and simulation, and links a diverse academic faculty across the South Island.
+Located within Ashburton Hospital, RHACA is a physical and virtual hub for inter-professional rural-health training and research.
+RHACA focuses on rurally relevant education, research, clinical skills, and simulation.
+It links a diverse academic faculty across the South Island.

 A simulation suite and training centre was completed in 2019 which caters for skills training and courses such as the Rural Inter-professional Simulation Course.